cecton/blog/content/posts/rust-and-arduino-part2.md

  *  0b00000000 (8 zeroes): send a command
  *  0b01000000 (zero-one-6 zeroes): send data

+A friend of mine later told me that the Co bit actually means "more data is to come" if set to `0`.
+This is his full explanation:

+> *The "application" protocol of the OLED driver is byte oriented.
+The first
+> byte you send, the control byte, tells the screen what it should expect for
+> the remainder of the payload.
+The driver exposes two boolean toggles: Co and
+> D/C#.
+These two toggles are laid out in the control byte as follows:*
+>
+> `Co Dx/C# p p p p p p`
+>
+> *`Co`: when set to 0 tells the screen that more data will follow after this
+> byte and that it needs to keep reading.
+It is not explained in this snippet
+> what happens if you set it to 1.*
+>
+> *`Dx/C#`: when set to 0 tells the screen that it needs to interpret the next
+> byte as a command.
+When set to 1 it will store the following bytes in
+> GDDRAM.*
+>
+> *`p`: padding.
+Our protocol is byte (8 bits) oriented and the two booleans only
+> take up 2 bits total.
+We need to add 6 more bits to fill a full byte.
+These
+> will always be 0.*

 Let try to turn on the screen by sending the command `0xaf`: